zhenrong-wang/BTAS/README.md

-# Filter-Uniq-Ints: A small practice to filter out unique integers from an integer array
+# Filter-Uniq-Ints: Ultra-fast Algorithms for Removing Duplicate Integers/Filtering Unique Integers

+*Up-to 1000x faster than the performance of industrial standard databases, able to handle 100 million data items with randomness of 4,294,967,296!*

 # 1. Background

 ## 1.1 Problem description

-This program aims to solving a classic question: eliminate the duplicate elements from an unsorted integer array.
+This program aims to solving the classic question: eliminate the duplicate elements from an unsorted integer array.
 For example:

 For an original array with 9 elements: {16, 17, 2, **17**, 4, **2**, 97, **4**, **17**}